dragynfruit/searched/README.md

 A blazingly fast metasearch engine written in Rust

 # Todo
-config table for providers.toml to configure the engine plugins (calculator, dictionary, etc)
+config table for providers.toml to configure the engine <br/>
+plugins (calculator, dictionary, etc) <br/>
+for dictionary maybe see if first result has definition in title